And for those of you looking for a vegetarian alternative to the ubiquitous turkey, here’s a recipe for a stunningly good, meat-free Christmas dinner.

 1. Steam the kale for 5 minutes or until tender.
 Drain, cool and chop finely.
 Set to one side.

 2. Cook the quinoa according to the packet instructions.
 Drain, cool and set to one side.

 3. Heat the olive oil in a pan over a medium heat.
 When the oil is hot, add the onion and cook for 5 minutes until soft and translucent.
 Add the garlic, carrot and celery and cook for a further 5 minutes, stirring every so often, or until the carrot and celery are tender.
 Remove from the heat and set to one side.

-4. Place the chestnuts into a large mixing bowl and crush roughly with a potato masher or a wooden spoon.
-Add the kale, quinoa, onion and celery and carrot mixture, the sea salt, cashew nuts, hazelnuts, rosemary, parsley and Cheddar.
+4. Place the chestnuts in a large mixing bowl and crush roughly with a potato masher or a wooden spoon.
+Add the kale, quinoa and the onion and celery and carrot mixture, along with the sea salt, cashew nuts, hazelnuts, rosemary, parsley and Cheddar.
 Finally add the egg and mix to combine the ingredients.
 Place in the fridge for 30 minutes to firm up.